Cloud

 These preparations ensure a smoother and cost-effective migration process.

-Choose a Cloud Model
+Choose a cloud model

 After understanding cloud deployment types, it’s time to shape your strategy.
 Decide on the right deployment model: